How to Apply

 The Department of Journalism accepts candidates with bachelor’s degrees in any field and with a wide variety of experience.
-We look at the quality of applicants’ writing and insights as displayed in the personal statement, their undergraduate transcripts, their GRE scores and their recommendations.
+We look at the quality of applicants’ writing and insights as displayed in the personal statement, their undergraduate transcripts and their recommendations.
 We accept clips (published examples of applicants’ work) submitted with applications, and recommend that applicants submit any clips they have.
 But clips are rarely a deciding factor in the applicant review process.

 Along with the completed application, the applicant must provide academic transcripts (one from each school attended), three letters of recommendation, and three writing samples.
 These samples are not limited to published work.
 They should be indicative of the applicant’s best overall work.
 A statement of purpose, which should adhere to the guidelines listed in the journalism supplement attached to the general application, is also required.

 To be considered for the graduate program, an applicant should have an undergraduate grade point average (GPA) of at least 3.0 or B.

 Non-native English speakers must also take either the Test of English as a Foreign Language (TOEFL) or the test of the International English Language Testing System (IELTS) unless English is their native language or they have completed their undergraduate education at an institution where English is the primary language of instruction.